-This vegan macaroni and cheese recipe cooks up fast (25 minutes or less!), and does not require any baking at all.
-This is my go-to stovetop meal when I want a satisfying dinner that isn’t a total time suck.
+This vegan truffle mac and cheese recipe cooks up fast (25 minutes or less!), and does not require any baking at all.
+This is my go-to stovetop meal when I want a satisfying vegan dinner that isn’t a total time suck.
 To help it take even less time, I like to get my water boiling and boil my pasta, while I make the sauce.

 White truffle oil is used as a finishing oil that’s used to enhance food.
 It should be added when the cooking process is over.
 And wow, does it enhance vegan mac n’ cheese!
 It also tastes really good on pizza, in risotto, or on garlic bread.
 A little goes a long way, so use it sparingly.
 There are a variety of brands on the market, but for this recipe, I used Sabatino Tartufi White Truffle Oil.